saintedlama/mongoose-version/README.md

 * mongoose: Pass a mongoose instance to work with
 * removeVersions: Removes versions when origin document is removed.
 Defaults to `false`
 * ignorePaths: Defines an array of document field names that do not trigger a new version to be created when this field was changed.
 Only working with array strategy (default strategy).
 Defaults to `[]`.
+* refIdType: The type of the `_id` field used in your document.
+Will be used to set the type of the refId.
+Defaults to `ObjectId`.
 * Options are passed to a newly created mongoose schemas as settings, so you may use any [option supported by mongoose](http://mongoosejs.com/docs/guide.html#options)

 In case you only want to specify the collection name, you can pass a string instance to options that is taken as collection name.
 Options may be passed as follows: